Mouthless-Stoat/sigil101/1-intro/intro.md

 This chapter cover the basic of programming and what you need to make a sigil.
 Well will go through variable, control flow, loop, function, and everything else you would likely take in a beginner level programming course.
 We will mainly be talking about these concept in the context of `gdscript` (the sigil programming language) and so all example will be given in `gdscript`.

 You should also obtain the game source code which can be download [here](https://github.com/107zxz/inscr-onln) using the `Code` button click on `Download ZIP`.
 You also would need the Godot engine, the specific version that the game was built on is [Godot 3.5.3](https://godotengine.org/download/3.x/windows/), download that version when messing with the game code.
-Also note that you should not edit the game source code to make sure that your sigil will work with any version of the game
+Also note that you should not edit the game source code to make sure that your sigil will work with any version of the game.

+Lastly we expect you to be well verse in the game and know some basic sigil editing to read this guide.

 ## Formatting